 Sexual assault is unlawful and may subject those who engage in it to civil and criminal penalties.
-Employees and student who engage in sexual assault also will be subject to applicable disciplinary action.
+Employees and students who engage in sexual assault also will be subject to applicable disciplinary action.

 The university is committed to providing an environment free from sexual assault.
-Therefore, the university administration strongly encourages all UALR community members to report incidents of sexual assault.
+Therefore, the university administration strongly encourages all UA Little Rock community members to report incidents of sexual assault.
 To that end, reporting and investigation procedures are supportive of and sensitive to the victim.
 At the same time, they adequately safeguard the rights of the alleged offender.